xwp/wp-dev-lib/readme.md

 git commit-without-phpunit
 ```

+Aside, you can [skip Travis CI builds](https://docs.travis-ci.com/user/customizing-the-build/#Skipping-a-build) by including `[ci skip]` in the commit message.

 ### Manually invoking `pre-commit`

 Sometimes you may want to run the `pre-commit` checks manually to compare changes (`patches`) between branches much in the same way that Travis CI runs its checks.
 To compare the current staged changes against `master`, do: